Improvements to Hanging Rock, funded by Council and state and federal governments, are well under way.

 Lighting improvements and electrical upgrades to the main reserve have also been completed.

-Now in its third year, this four year agreement ($250,000 per annum) between Council and the Department of Environment, Land, Water and Planning (DELWP) will deliver upgrades to visitor facilities at Hanging Rock.
-The funding is being used for toilet and building refurbishments, road and path upgrades, and environmental works.
+An agreement between Council and the Department of Environment, Land, Water and Planning (DELWP) is delivering upgrades to visitor facilities at Hanging Rock.
+The funding, now in its fifth year, is being used for toilet and building refurbishments, road and path upgrades, and environmental works.

 - Installation of rabbit proofing under buildings and other control works